atingupta2005/Python-Programming-with-Ansible/Hands-on/04/01-Facts-and-magic-variables/Readme.md

 ```

  - Caching is controlled by the cache plugins
- - By default, Ansible uses the memory cache plugin, which stores facts in memory for the duration of the current playbook run
- - To retain Ansible facts for repeated use, select a different cache plugin

 ## Information about Ansible: magic variables
  - You can access information about Ansible operations, including the python version being used, the hosts and groups in inventory, and the directories for playbooks and roles, using “magic” variables.